ciph-io/ciph-core/doc/ecosystem.md

 ## Users

-Users in the ciph system are identified by a 128bit (32byte hex) random id.
+Users in the Ciph system are identified by a 128bit (32byte hex) random id.

-The user id may be randomly generated or it may be derived from a username and salt.

 ### Registration

-Users ids can be registered by sending the desired id to an endpoint.

-If the id is already registered the request will be rejected.
+New user ids are issued upon request.
+By default a new user id is created for every new container that is created.

-If the id has not been registered then a new secret key for the user id will be generated, stored and returned.
+When creating a new user the client can specify a 32 byte hex.
+If not a new random secret will be created.

-All authorized requests made for an id must be signed using the secret key.
+All requests that require user authentication must be signed using HMAC-SHA-256.

-If clients want to provide password functionality they can encrypt the secret key with a user provided password.

-### Example username
+### Usernames

-    a42f9c71:My User Name

-For a derived username the user provided part of the name is prefixed with an 8 character hex salt that is used to derive the true user id.

-If users choose to share their name (in chat for instance) clients must send both the salt:username and the derived username.
-Clients recieving these must validate that the derived username matches salt:username.

-Clients should detect conflicting plaintext usernames with different salts and highlight these.
+Users are anonymous by default.
+Users may choose to provide a username.

+Usernames need not be unique and should be displayed with the unique user id.

 ## Ratings